Ocular Therapeutix Inc. (OCUL) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $24.29.
+The average price from analysts is $21.71, which is $15.91 above the current price.
 OCUL currently public float of 76.28M and currently shorts hold a 6.83% ratio of that float.
-Today, the average trading volume of OCUL was 873.95K shares.
+Today, the average trading volume of OCUL was 993.92K shares.

 OCUL’s Market Performance

-OCUL stocks went down by -5.00% for the week, with a monthly jump of 2.36% and a quarterly performance of -12.31%, while its annual performance rate touched 2.85%.
-The volatility ratio for the week stands at 4.50% while the volatility levels for the past 30 days are set at 5.87% for Ocular Therapeutix Inc..
-The simple moving average for the period of the last 20 days is 1.13% for OCUL stocks with a simple moving average of -26.88% for the last 200 days.
+OCUL stocks went down by -36.05% for the week, with a monthly drop of -29.65% and a quarterly performance of -34.86%, while its annual performance rate touched -27.50%.
+The volatility ratio for the week stands at 8.43% while the volatility levels for the past 30 days are set at 6.89% for Ocular Therapeutix Inc..
+The simple moving average for the period of the last 20 days is -29.91% for OCUL stocks with a simple moving average of -49.76% for the last 200 days.

 Analysts’ Opinion of OCUL